kazhala/InquirerPy/docs/pages/prompts/rawlist.md

 {ref}`pages/prompts/list:keybindings`
 ```

-In addition to the keybindings mentioned {ref}`here <pages/prompts/list:keybindings>`, keybindings are created for keys 1-9
+In addition to the keybindings mentioned in {ref}`select prompt <pages/prompts/list:keybindings>`, keybindings are created for keys 1-9
 to jump to the target index choices.

 ## Multiple Selection